charmquirk/Windows-Wii-Cursors/README.md

 - The [original repository](https://github.com/Suorkndnf/Wii-Cursor-Pack-by-Suorkndnf) of this pack by Suorkndnf.

-- The [original cursor graphics](https://www.deviantart.com/fantaferret/art/Wii-Cursors-1041889316) were designed by [fantaferret](https://www.deviantart.com/fantaferret/gallery) on DeviantArt
+- The [original cursor graphics](https://www.deviantart.com/fantaferret/art/Wii-Cursors-1041889316) were designed by [fantaferret](https://www.deviantart.com/fantaferret/gallery) on DeviantArt.

 - Test your cursor on [this webpage](https://codepen.io/WebDevCA/pen/DRjdMa)!
 Remember some cursors cannot be customized inside your PC's settings!